The Document Foundation

 Before starting to outline LibreOffice Certification Program, it should be absolutely clear that it is not supposed to become a source of competition for TDF corporate supporters, TDF partners and TDF Members who provide Value Added Services to the market.
 On the contrary, it represents a benchmark for the quality of the services provided by these companies, and provides a transparent criteria for evaluating the quality of the services provided by third parties.
 This will help build and sustain the ecosystem.

-The main focus of LibreOffice Certification Program is the corporate environment, although TDF - in the future - might also create a training program targeted to end users.
+The main focus of LibreOffice Certification Program is the corporate environment, although TDF - in the future - might also create a training program targeted at end users.
 Although there might be a large request for end user certification, it is not as strategic as professional certification as it is not going to help building and growing the ecosystem.

-Libreoffice Certification recognizes the individual skills, but is neither binding The Document Foundation to their actions, nor holding it liable for their actions.
+LibreOffice Certification recognizes the individual skills, but is neither binding The Document Foundation to their actions, nor holding it liable for their actions.
 There is a document in the Reference section - namely the Certification Code of Conduct - that should inspire the behaviour of Certified Professionals.

 The Certification Committee has defined the Certification Pre-Requisites, which are common to all certification categories, and the Certification Criteria, which are specific to each certification category and are provided as reference protocols.
 For a definition of the different certification categories and the relevant criteria, see the "Individual Certifications" section below.